• Skip to primary navigation

 Habitat

-Unlike some of the wild plants I harvest, grabbing a basket of these doesn’t mean going to the woods.
-The plant is a common garden weed, and the vast majority of the time I harvest it I’m just going to a friends garden with a basket to help them remove the weeds during the growing season.
-Typically I start to see purslane in June here in the Midwest, and I’ll continue harvesting it throughout the year until the plants make flowers and start to get tough.
+Unlike some of the wild plants I harvest, grabbing a basket of these doesn't mean going to the woods.
+The plant is a common garden weed, and most of the time I harvest it I'm going to a friends garden with a basket to help them remove the weeds during the growing season.

 Edible purslane or Portulaca oleracea